 Sawtooth – The sawtooth is the most common type of hanger you can use for wood signs which are not heavy.
 The typical maximum weight which can be used for the sawtooth hangers is 10 pounds.
 I wouldn’t recommend pushing the limits of this hanger as it can be dangerous if the wood sign fell down.

-French Cleat – A French Cleat is two pieces of wood cut in the middle at a 45 degree angle.
+French Cleat – A French Cleat is two pieces of woodcut in the middle at a 45-degree angle.
 The bottom piece is mounted to the wall and the other piece is mounted to the wood sign.
 The French Cleat can also be made with metal as well.
-If you are not able to make a French Cleat, you can purchase at your local hardware or craft stores.
+If you are not able to make a French Cleat, you can purchase it at your local hardware or craft stores.

 The advantage of the French Cleat is its ability to hold lots of weight.
 The typical French Cleat can hold 75 pounds.
-The amount of weight can increase is it is made of metal or made bigger to accommodate the size of the size of the wood sign.
+The amount of weight can increase if it is made of metal or made bigger to accommodate the size of the wood sign.

-Twine or Wire – Twine or Wire are very traditional ways to hang a wood sign.
+Twine or Wire – Twine or Wire is a very traditional ways to hang a wood sign.
 This method of hanging mount wood signs has been used for decades.
-The advantages to using twine or wire is the ease of installation and the ability to level your wood sign.
+The advantages to using twine or wire are the ease of installation and the ability to level your wood sign.

 Additionally, you can hang your twine or wire externally to the wood sign or on the back fully hidden.
-If you want place the twine or wire on the outside of the wood sign it can add to the style you are wanting to show.
-For example if you are wanting a rustic or barnwood sign appearance.
+If you want to place the twine or wire on the outside of the wood sign it can add to the style you are wanting to show.
+For example, if you are wanting a rustic or Barnwood sign appearance.